 The King James I went looking for was not the King James I found.
 I went looking for the buffoon, for the jester, the lottery winner who came riding into town in a golden pumpkin, the spoiled boy who could not possibly have replaced the great Elizabeth.

-A study in contradiction, the James I actually discovered was a brilliant though neurotic, smutty though grand, shrewd though flawed English King who aroused (or ignited) such fascination in me the book seemed to write itself.
-I actually wept in moments, particularly when writing about his childhood.
+A study in contradiction, the James I actually discovered was a brilliant though neurotic, smutty though grand, shrewd though flawed English King who aroused (or ignited) such fascination in me.
 Orphaned at 11 months old (his father dead, his mother arrested, whom he never saw again), crowned King of Scotland at 13 months, and kidnapped 9 times before his teens, his early life was a story of a loveless boy of great name and blood swept up in a violent whirlwind of intrigue, treachery, and factious politics.

 But I fell hard for this odd bird.
 His contradictions only endeared him to me.
 I hope you will find him, for all his foibles, lovely though they are, as enchanting as I did.
 The best way to discover the life of James and the colorful times in which he lived is to read the book for yourself.